Running FEMA Loads: Everything You Need to Know

 About Running FEMA Loads

 This is where OTR Solutions comes in.
-We’ll get you paid quickly with the help of BOLT, help make sure you’re running with credit approved brokers, and handle any payment delays with the broker.
+We’ll get you paid quickly with BOLT, ensure you’re running with credit-approved brokers, and handle any payment delays with the broker.
+These high-paying loads are very attractive, but it will require extra caution to ensure that the invoice can be properly factored and that you’re properly compensated.

-These high paying loads are very attractive, but it will require extra caution to ensure that the invoice can be factored and that you’re properly compensated.
 Take advantage of what OTR can do for you.
-Our services are even more important when it’s for loads you may have spent weeks working on and that are paying anywhere from $5k to $20k or more.
+Our services are even more important when it’s for FEMA truck loads that you may have spent weeks working on and that are paying anywhere from $5k-$20k more.

 Stay Safe and Be Prepared